 BEREC will continue to add new Phase II cases to this database as and when they arise.
-The objective is that the database can be consulted by BEREC members, in particular experts of
+The objective is that the database can be consulted by BEREC members, in particular by experts participating in Phase II cases, both for referencing a particular case and to analyse key themes among the cases over time.